Saturday, 1 June 2024

 Company: Neues Photographisches Gesellschaft (NPG), founded 1894 by Arthur Schwarz, Berlin

-Printing Technique: Bromide printing / Photochrome techniques
+Printing Techniques: Bromide printing / Photochrome techniques

 Language: German